bruderstein/PythonScript/docs/source/scintilla.rst

 -----------------
 .. class:: Editor

+.. property:: hwnd

+   Returns the handles of the two Scintilla windows of the editor object.
+   Editor.hwnd refers to the active window handle, while editor1 and editor2 return the concrete handles.

 .. method:: editor.getCharacterPointer() -> str

    Gets a copy of the text of the document, without first allowing Scintilla to make it's copy of it.